Istituto Europeo di Design

 The Istituto Europeo di Design (IED) is a private design school in Italy founded in 1966 by Francesco Morelli.
+Alberico Guerzoni is the director of its flagship location in Milan.

 The school is organized into four disciplines: Design, Fashion, Visual Communication and Management.

-It is spread over nine cities - Milan, Turin, Venice, Cagliari, Florence, Rome, Barcelona, Madrid and São Paulo - and thirteen locations which occupy more than 50,000 square meters of space.
+It is spread over thirteen cities—Milan, Turin, Venice, Cagliari, Como, Florence, Rome, Barcelona, Madrid, São Paulo, Beijing, Rio de Janeiro and Shanghai—and thirteen locations.
 It offers 29 different courses of three-year duration, in several languages: English, Italian, Spanish and Portuguese.
-These courses are attended by about 10,000 students every year, totaling to more than 90,000 students, for the institute's forty-year history.
+These courses are attended by about 10,000 students every year.

 Facts and figures

 The Istituto Europeo di Design, located in Italy, allows students to study for a Bachelor of Arts degree.
 Those who successfully complete the three-year course, obtain the 'Diploma Accademico di primo Livello' (i.e., Academic Diploma, First Level) which is legally recognized by the MIUR (Ministry of Education, University and Research) in the category of High Artistic Training (Ministerial Decree 10 December 2010 n.
 292).